 Senate Bill 343 would allow family members of a licensed distributor or wholesaler of alcoholic beverages that have reached the age of majority and are not an officer, director, employee, or stockholder of such licensed …More

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Receiving favorable committee action, H.B.1079 seeks to require the payment of keg deposits by retailers to wholesalers.
+Signed by the Governor, S.B.
+698 requires, among other provisions, the payment of keg deposits by retailers to wholesalers.